top of page

 MODELING THE AZOLLA EVENT

-Representing one of the most dramatic biological events in the history of our planet, the azolla-event tells the incredible story of the fastest growing plant on earth.
+Representing one of the most dramatic biological events in the history of our planet, the Azolla Event tells the incredible story of the fastest growing plant on earth.

-49 millions years ago, this aquatic fern overgrew the north pole, fixing of vast amounts of CO2 in a remarkably short period of time.
+49 millions years ago, this aquatic fern overgrew the north pole, fixing of vast amounts of COâ‚‚ in a remarkably short period of time.

-Rapidly, removing greenhouse gases from the atmosphere, the azolla bloom of the Eocene ended the greenhouse climate millions of years ago.
+Rapidly, removing greenhouse gases from the atmosphere, the Azolla bloom of the Eocene ended the greenhouse climate millions of years ago.

 Screen Shot 2021-10-24 at 14.20.07.png